clearga/intro-to-sequelize/README.md

 The main callback handlers to be used are as follows.

 * `.then` - default promise called when a query is completed.
 * `.spread` - used to spread an array of values to parameters.
-This is only used for `findOrCreate`.
+This is only used for `findOrCreate` on old versions of Sequelize.
+This method isn't used in the official documentation but you might it floating around stack overflow posts as little as 1 year old.
 * `.catch` - triggered if something goes wrong (an error).
 * `.finally` - triggered after all other callbacks.
 Can be used for cleanup.